-After a DUI the last thing you need is a monthly expense on top of the court costs, fines and other fees.
+After a DUI the last thing you need is a monthly expense on top of the court costs, fines, and other fees.
 You’re ready to start your life over, but the cost of an ignition interlock may be adding insult to injury.
 Nevertheless, the device is your ticket to a better life once the dust settles.
-In West Virginia an individual convicted of driving under the influence (DUI) must participate in the State’s Alcohol Test and Lock Program (ATLP).
-Part of the ATLP is use of a West Virginia interlock, or ignition interlock device (IID).
+In West Virginia, an individual convicted of driving under the influence (DUI) must participate in the State’s Alcohol Test and Lock Program (ATLP).
+Part of the ATLP is the use of a West Virginia interlock, or ignition interlock device (IID).
 An IID must be installed on all vehicles owned or operated by the offender and must be serviced at regular intervals.

 Within sixty (60) days of installing an IID through a state-approved service provider, individuals must enroll in the ATLP.

 Employer-owned vehicles without an IID installed on them may only be operated at the job site and the job site may not include public streets or highways.
 Offenders are responsible for all costs associated with the use of a West Virginia interlock, including regular maintenance.
-Any evidence of attempts to tamper with, circumvent, or otherwise bypass use of the IID results in jail time and fines.
+Any evidence of attempts to tamper with, circumvent, or otherwise, bypass use of the IID results in jail time and fines.
 How long an offender must use an IID depends upon a number of factors including blood alcohol content (BAC), previous convictions, and harm inflicted.